 Frequency words comprised the 220 words, excluding nouns that were common to the word lists of the International Kindergarten Union, the Gates List and the Wheeler-Howl List --- all lists that were used in beginning reading programs in the 1940s.
 The Dolch High Frequency List has held up over time as a reliable high frequency word list that has been used in beginning reading programs graphemes.
-Graphemes were the letters that represented the sounds in the written language. phonemes.
-Phonemes were the smallest units of sound that changed the meaning of spoken words, the English language has about 41-44 phonemes.
+Graphemes were the letters that represented the sounds in the written language.

-Daily 5 Literacy Approach: The Daily 5 Literacy Approach was a series of literacy tasks (reading to self, reading with someone, writing, word work, and listening to reading) which students completed daily while the teacher met with small groups or conferred with individuals.
+Daily 5 Literacy Approach:.
+The Daily 5 Literacy Approach was a series of literacy tasks (reading to self, reading with someone, writing, word work, and listening to reading) which students completed daily while the teacher met with small groups or conferred with individuals.